suncoast-devs/handbook/lessons/misc-quick-reference/heroku.md

 ## See all the configuration values on Heroku

-Locally in development we use `dotnet user-secrets` and the `.env.development.local` files to configure values for `dotnet` and `react` respectively.
-For heroku we use `heroku config`.
-To see all the values defined you can run:
+Locally in development, we use `dotnet user-secrets` and the `.env.development.local` files to configure values for `dotnet` and `react`, respectively.
+For Heroku, we use `heroku config`.
+To see all the values defined, you can run:

 ```shell